benno094/pdf-anki/README.md

 ### To do:

 - Add option to log in to save preferences
-- Cache information in case connection to server lost
 - Include images
 - Option to add card
 - Add option to choose title of deck and possibly call up available decks in Anki to choose location
 - Allow user to change prompt options
 - Add formatting in response
+- Add option to add pure text
+- Option to allow more pages?

 ### Changelog: